ianring/Chloroform/README.md

 ### Using Rules

-A "rule" is a criteria that the value of a form element must fulfil, before it can be deemed valid.
+A "rule" is a criterium that the value of a form element must fulfil, before it can be deemed valid.
+In reality, it's a javascript function that returns true or false.

 The rules are named.
 They have names like "numeric" and "required".
 To apply a rule to an HTML form element, you add its name to the data-validate attribute, like the example above.